VanTamNguyen/LearningJava/13_threads.md

 * ***Waiting/Blocked/Sleeping***, this is the state when a thread is not eligible to run.
 In other words, it's not runnable but it might return to runnable if a particular event occurs.
 A thread may be *blocked* waiting for a resource (such as IO or an object lock).
 A thread may be *sleeping* because the thread's run code tell it to sleep a period of time.
 A thread can be waiting because the thread's run code causes it to wait.
 The important point is that one thread does not tell the others to block.
 * ***Dead***, a thread is called *dead* when the run method completes.

-#### Interrupts
+#### 6. Interrupts
-**Interrupt** is an indication to a thread that it should stop what it is doning and do something else.
+Interrupt is an indication to a thread that it should stop what it is doning and do something else.
 It's up to programmer to decide how a thread responds to an interrupt but the common way is to terminate the execution (return from run).
 A thread send an interrupt to other thread by invoking the ```interrupt()``` method of that other thread instance.
 For the interrupt mechanism woriking correctly the interrupted thread must support its own interruption.

 * **Supporting interruption**, how does a thread support its own interruption?
 It depends on what the thread is doing.
     * If the thread is invoking some methods that can throw ```InterruptedException``` (like *sleep* method), it should simply return from run method after catching that exception.